itsvyle/gh-backup/README.md

 ## Install
 For now, this program has only be tested on Linux.

 You can download a binary from the [releases page](https://github.com/itsvyle/gh-backup/releases), and place that binary in your /usr/local/bin directory.
+Note that for now, only a x86_64 binary is provided.

 You can also build from source:
 ```bash